 - Add all the ingredients to a large bowl.

-- Stir everything well until combined.
+- Stir everything well until you have a smooth cookie dough.

 - Using a fork, press the cookies down in a cross hatch pattern.
 Then bake them for 9-11 minutes.